school4home/S4H-dsw2018/README.md

-# spring-nuxt
+# School4Home
-SpringBoot API and Nuxtjs application with CoreUI admin theme
+An application to give help and support to Home Schooling.